 - That you leave the program with a better understanding of how scientists discover and explain the workings of the natural world

-2) How oceanography helps us to appreciate and manage our planet, and
+- That you learn how oceanography helps us to appreciate and manage our planet’s resources

 This class is meant to be immersive and students will experience: